slavaim/mac-notes/kernel_stack_overflow.md

-An example of a kernel stack overflow research.
-A stack overflow usually manifests itself as a kernel panic with a double fault error.
+An example of a kernel stack overflow caused by nested calls.
+This type of stack overflow usually manifests itself as a kernel panic with a double fault error.

 ```
     frame #0: 0xffffff802485002c kernel`panic_trap_to_debugger [inlined] current_cpu_datap at cpu_data.h:401 [opt]